ibmresilient/resilient-community-apps/app_host_files/README.md

 the `app.config` file utilized by the app container for changes.
 If changes are detected, the container will be killed.
 This is useful in a Kubernetes environment to enable a new container to start in the Pod using the new configuration.

-## Resilient SDK
+## resilient-sdk

-Introduced with Resilient 36.2 is the [Resilient SDK](https://pypi.org/project/resilient-sdk/).
+Introduced with Resilient 36.2 is [resilient-sdk](https://pypi.org/project/resilient-sdk/).
 This tool is needed to produce a `.zip` file that App Host will leverage to install your app.
 To do this, install the SDK from PyPI and run `resilient-sdk package -p /path/to/your/app` in the command line.
+The resulting .zip file is placed in the dist/ folder.
+Import this file into Resilient.
+Your accompanying docker image will need to be placed in a container repository for use with AppHost.

 ## Wrapping Up